pjoneja/OutLite/README.md

 OutLite
 =====================

+This repo contains all the work we have done as a group.
+The Enclosure Design file is a SolidWorks mockup of what the OutLite’s physical form will look like.
+The ‘outlite site’ folder contains all the HTML/CSS/JavaScript required for our beta launch site: http://outlite.brace.io .
+The presentation folder consists of the slides and the script for our midterm presentation.
+And finally, the comparison matrix is an as-of-yet unreleased, internal document that is guiding our design process, helping us keep track of what our competitors offer and how our device matches up.

+Below is a log of all our meetings thus far.

+-Pranav

+Meeting Log:

 Okay so we've confirmed that we can all type! :)

 Here's something I've been working on this weekend: http://outlet.pancakeapps.com